 This unique and complex set of organizations he runs has two separate Board of Directors and a City to whom he supports.

 For each organization he leads, Sproull has achieved transformative success.
 He has led the REDP’s revitalization strategy of Richardson’s Telecom Corridor area through a focus on industry and technology diversification.
 He built Tech Titans into the technology industry association for North Texas technology community.
 He has twice led the chamber’s successful effort to achieve top-level five-star accreditation from the rigorous US Chamber Accreditation Program, an achievement that only 1% of all chambers in the U.S. earn.

 Sproull has also been a leader in state, national and international economic and technology development.
 He served for six years on the board of the Texas Emerging Technology Fund, a half-billion investment fund, which he chaired during 2010-2011.
 He was elected chairman of the International Economic Development Council (IEDC), the world’s largest association for professional economic developers, in 2014, and served on its board for 10 years.

-Previously he held the senior economic development position at the Greater Dallas Chamber, the McKinney Economic Development Corporation and at the Economic Development Corporation of Kansas City, Missouri.
-Sproull is a graduate of Baylor University, where he received a BA degree with a double major in economics and political science.
+Previously he held senior economic development positions at the Dallas Regional Chamber, the McKinney Economic Development Corporation, and at the Economic Development Corporation of Kansas City, Missouri.
+Sproull is a graduate of Baylor University, where he earned a BA degree with a double major in economics and political science.